Install SyncBack without any prompting or messages on the screen (silent install)

 SyncBackSE_Setup.exe /verysilent /language="FR" /SN="XXXXXXXXXX-XXXX-XXXX-XXXX-XXXX-XXXX" /UpdCheckDays="0" /NoBackupPrompt="Y" /Counter="1"

 The /UpdCheckDays parameter is only used for new installations.
 So if SyncBack is already installed then this value is ignored and it will continue to use the existing setting.

 /SettingsFolder="folder": This can be used to specify the folder to use to get settings and profiles settings from, e.g. /SettingsFolder="C:\My Folder\"

-With SyncBackPro, if you have upgraded from SyncBackSE to SyncBackPro, you may have two serial numbers: the SyncBackSE serial number and the SyncBackPro upgrade serial number.
+With SyncBackPro V7 or older, if you have upgraded from SyncBackSE to SyncBackPro, you may have two serial numbers: the SyncBackSE serial number and the SyncBackPro upgrade serial number.
 Pass the SyncBackSE serial number with the /SN parameter, and the SyncBackPro upgrade serial number with /SN2, for example:

 SyncBackPro_Setup.exe /verysilent /SN="XXXXXXXXXX-XXXX-XXXX-XXXX-XXXX-XXXX" /SN2="XXXXXXXXXX-XXXX-XXXX-XXXX-XXXX-XXXX"